EV conference offers roadmap for future MPSC action. Customer education, grid impact, charger availability among areas to be studied.

 For an issue brief on the MPSC and plug-in electric vehicles, click here.

-To listen to podcasts from August’s panel discussions click here.
+To listen to podcasts from the first conference that took place in August 2017, click here.